2026 Buyer's Guide

 If money is no object and you want the most capable wrist computer Garmin makes, you're looking at a Fenix.
 The standard Fenix 8 arrived in three case sizes — 43mm, 47mm and 51mm — and lets you choose between a punchy AMOLED display (with sapphire glass available) or a memory-in-pixel solar variant if you want to stretch every last hour out of the battery.
 AMOLED models pack ECG functionality through the metal bezel, an LED flashlight, multi-band GNSS, full topographic mapping, a speaker and microphone for taking calls from the wrist, music storage and Garmin Pay.

-The Fenix 8 Pro, which landed late in 2025, is where things get genuinely interesting.
-It takes the Fenix 8 platform and bolts on LTE connectivity plus Iridium-based satellite messaging — essentially folding inReach functionality into the watch itself.
+The Fenix 8 Pro, which landed on 3 September 2025, is where things get genuinely interesting.
+It takes the Fenix 8 platform and bolts on LTE-M connectivity plus Iridium-based satellite messaging — essentially folding inReach functionality into the watch itself.
 That means you can send messages, trigger SOS or simply text a friend to say you're running late, all without your phone, and even when you're well off-grid.
+It comes in 47mm (£1,029.99) and 51mm (£1,119.99) AMOLED versions; there's no 43mm option, because there's simply no room for the LTE antenna.
 For mountain runners, ultra-distance walkers and anyone who heads into the hills alone, that's a properly meaningful upgrade.

-Garmin also produced a halo Fenix 8 MicroLED variant — the first MicroLED smartwatch and, by Garmin's own measure, the brightest display ever fitted to a wearable.
-It is eye-wateringly expensive, but if you've ever squinted at your wrist in summer Cornwall sunshine, you'll understand the appeal.
+Garmin also produced a halo Fenix 8 Pro MicroLED variant — the first MicroLED smartwatch and, with a blistering 4,500-nit, 1.4-inch panel built from some 400,000 individual LEDs, the brightest display ever fitted to a wearable.
+It is 51mm only, and it remains eye-wateringly expensive, although Garmin has since trimmed the UK price to around £1,500 (down from its original £1,730).
+If you've ever squinted at your wrist in summer Cornwall sunshine, you'll understand the appeal — just note that all that brightness costs battery, at a claimed 10 days in smartwatch mode versus 27 days for the 51mm AMOLED Pro.

 The Fenix 8 Pro adds satellite messaging — a genuine game-changer if you regularly head off-grid.